hnodaro/coinbase-tracker/README.md

-# coinbase-tracker
+# coingecko-tracker
-Get WhatsApp notifications of cryptocurrencies value from Coinbase.com
+Get WhatsApp notifications of cryptocurrencies value from Coingecko.com